kailash-manasarovar/statement/docs/timeline/2024/october.md

     - We know that sedated rape makes women depressed and anxious without knowing why.
     - Professional sedating rape-gangs making money on this lucrative genre, therefore, must give women a *reason* to be stressed to avoid suspicion.
     - This explains the outrageous behavior of teachers and staff at the conservatory towards me.
-    - It also explains the presence of Nadim, Hans, and the bullying events at Polygon most especially [the engineer who looked like Jitendra Das making sexually violent threats towards me](../2024/may.md#the-pakistani-yorkshire-man) at dinner in Bali.
+    - It also explains the presence of Nadim, Hans, and the bullying events at Polygon, most especially [the engineer who looked like Jitendra Das making sexually violent threats towards me](../2024/may.md#the-pakistani-yorkshire-man) at dinner in Bali.
     - I assume Spanish gitano misogynist terrorists have known for centuries that a *hysterical*, stressed, depressed, and anxious woman is never believed.

-### Update
+### Criminal investigation data blocked by Google admins

-- For this section, I had saved countless Slack screenshots between myself, Polygon HR, Gabriel Silva, Rebecca Rettig and others.
+- For this section, I had saved countless Slack screenshots between myself, Polygon HR, Gabriel Silva, Rebecca Rettig, all the conversations on Slack between [myself and Gordon Bishop](march/1-12.md#reporting-hacking-to-polygon-labs) when I reported hacking to Polygon security teams in March, and more.
-- Because I was so high and couldn't focus enough to remember or remind myself about actions I had on previous days; I took duplicates, triplicates..
-I had hundreds.
+- Because I was so high all the time (not realizing it), and couldn't focus enough to remember or remind myself about actions I had taken on previous days; I took duplicates, triplicates..
+I saved hundreds of Slack screenshots.
 - I did this because, at some level, I was aware that my mind was not functioning properly.
 - I wasn't looking forward to collating them there were so many, so I saved them.
 - In Bangkok in November 2025, staying near Lupini Park beside the American embassy, I laboriously backed up everything I had onto all my Google drives.
 - I had backups in three different places; giant, humongous backups.
 - And all the originals I had mailed to myself in my katharinejc Google account.
 - Arriving back in London in January 2026, I'm denied access to this Google account and there is no reason for it.
-- I'm not asked for a screen-lock, or an email to my backup accounts, to gain access as before.
+- I'm not asked for a screen-lock, and they don't offer the recovery email option, to gain access as normal.
 - I raise [an issue on the Google community help pages](https://support.google.com/accounts/thread/403846478/hacked-laptop-home-router-blocking-account-recovery), but it drifts into silence.

 ![Google community help request](../../content/images/google-community-help.png)

-- Today, I go to find my Slack screenshot back ups from October 2024.
+- Today, I go to find my Slack screenshot back ups from October 2024 for writing this section.
-- There are none.
+- There are none!
-- All Google drive information pertaining to this police statement on my other two Google accounts has been deleted.
+- All Google drive information pertaining to this police statement on my other two Google accounts - apart from [the larger files I have been linking out to](https://drive.google.com/drive/folders/1s5RhOEQ5hXZfcxGSUtbkEaJlb0M4u2Dy?usp=drive_link) since I started writing - has been deleted.
-- It's as if I didn't spend three whole days backing up gigabytes of data to my Google drives online in Bangkok.
+- It's as if I didn't spend three whole days laboriously backing up multiple gigabytes of data to my Google drives online in Bangkok.
-- I guess the porn-gangs and the caliphate, proud sponsors of the male erection, are the winners, protected at the highest level.
-- Bye bye beautiful world...
-- Or...
+- This sinister activity on my Google accounts happened the moment I arrived back in North London, and I do not think this is by accident.
-- Perhaps there's other backups...
+- I expect there's other backups.

 ### Recruitment agents contact me

-- During this time, I'm contacted by a few different recruitment agents about potential roles; Joel Barden at Hype is one of them.
+- During this time, I'm contacted by a few different recruitment agents about potential roles; Joel Barden at Hype is one of those recruiters reaching out.
 - Does he know I'm about to be fired?

 ## Activity in the nextdoor apartment, number 18